Skip to main content

 direnv allow

-# Start the application
+# Start the application (auto-detects cluster from kubectl context)

 The secrets are automatically decrypted using SOPS when you enter the directory with direnv.
 Your SSH key is used for decryption - no additional configuration needed!